Beth Reingold

 In the News

-Beth Reingold's research on female candidates discussed by Evelyn Andrews, "Women Candidates on the Rise in Local Races," Reporter Newspapers, June 9, 2018.
+Research discussed by Evelyn Andrews, in "Women Candidates on the Rise in Local Races," Reporter Newspapers, June 9, 2018.

-Beth Reingold quoted on women's issues by Nancy L. Cohen, "Why Women Should Vote for Women" Los Angeles Times, April 6, 2016.
+Quoted by Nancy L. Cohen in "Why Women Should Vote for Women," Los Angeles Times, April 6, 2016.

-Beth Reingold's research on the decline of female and minority representation the state of Washington's legislature discussed by Brian M. Rosenthal, "In Contrast to Congress, Diversity Diminishes in Washington Legislature," The Seattle Times, November 24, 2012.
+Research discussed by Brian M. Rosenthal, in "In Contrast to Congress, Diversity Diminishes in Washington Legislature," The Seattle Times, November 24, 2012.

 Publications